CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 https://developer.android.com/studio

-The current version is Android Studio Iguana, 2023.2.1, but newer, unstable versions may be available.
+The current version is Android Studio Ladybug, 2024.2.1, but newer, unstable versions may be available.

 ### Intellij:
 I strongly encourage you to use Android Studio.